 ● Yeast infections

-usually happen around the ears and paws, the perfect place for yeast to grow.
+Usually happens around the ears and paws, the perfect place for yeast to grow.
 So look out for constant irritation around these areas.

-refers to one or more hair follicles that become inflamed.
+Folliculitis refers to one or more hair follicles that become inflamed.
 It happens when certain bacteria found on the dog’s skin compromise a normal healthy hair follicle.
 This infection can cause bumps on the skin, redness, swelling, and general irritation.
 You will need to visit your veterinarian to treat this infection.

 Husky Zinc Deficiency & Dry Skin